 What you need is a personal area network.
 A PAN connects and merges all your devices into a private little cloud on the local mesh.
 Your commlink takes charge, and all traffic to and from the mesh goes through it, instead of directly between the device and the mesh.
 That means it can watch over all traffic, scanning it for attacks, and intervening to defend your devices.
 Imagine Matrix traffic as acid rain, your commlink as an umbrella, and your devices sheltering safely beneath it.

 Note that you can only form PANs or WANs on the local grid.
-You can’t create a WAN based on a cloud host because the latency is too much.
+You can’t create a WAN based on a cloud host because the latency is too great.

-Megacorps are far too paranoid to anyone to connect to their servers full of secrets with an unprotected commlink.
-Much too easy for criminals to hack the commlink and use it to get in.
+Megacorps are far too paranoid to allow their employees to connect to their servers full of secrets with an unprotected commlink.
+It would be much too easy for criminals to hack the commlink and use it to get in.
 So most wageslaves, when working, have to have their commlink connected to a WAN that simultaneously controls their access to work networks and protects them against hacking.
 This means “working from home” is not a thing that happens in the Sixth World.
-The user has to be on a device on the company WAN, and that means they have to be within local mesh range of the company host in their office.
+The user has to be using a device that is part of the company WAN, and that means they have to be within local mesh range of the company host in their office.

 What about poor William’s car, out in the parking lot?
 Or his toaster at home?
 He’s too far away from them to shelter them in his commlink’s PAN.
 But a passing hacker could really spoil his day by destroying these devices as they sit naked on the Matrix.